circlefin/stablecoin-evm/verification/README.verification.txt

   1) Ensure your browser is signed in to your Circle Google account and visit https://developers.google.com/sheets/api/quickstart/nodejs .

-  2) Press the blue 'ENABLE THE GOOGLE SHEETS API BUTTON'.
+  2) Press the blue 'ENABLE THE GOOGLE SHEETS API' button.

   3) Enter a project name (i.e. 'spreadsheet-verification') and product name (i.e 'centre-tokens') and download the credentials.json file.